Berylliosis: Epidemiology

 The number of workers in the United States exposed to beryllium vary but has been estimated to be as high as 800,000 during the 1960s and 1970s.
 A more recent study from 2004 estimated the number of exposed workers in the United States to be around 134,000.

 The rate of workers becoming sensitized to beryllium varies based on genetics and exposure levels.
-In one study researchers found the prevalence of beryllium sensitization to range from 9 - 19% depending on the industry.
-Many workers who are found to be sensitive to beryllium also meet the diagnostic criteria for CBD.
-In one study of nuclear workers, among those who were sensitized to beryllium, 66% were found to have CBD as well.
-The rate of progression from beryllium sensitization to CBD has been estimated to be approximately 6-8% per year.
-Stopping exposure to beryllium in those sensitized has not been definitively shown to stop the progression to CBD.
+In one study researchers found the prevalence of beryllium sensitization to range from 9–19% depending on the industry.
+Many workers who are found to be sensitive to beryllium also meet the diagnostic criteria for chronic beryllium disease.
+In one study of nuclear workers, among those who were sensitized to beryllium, 66% were found to have chronic beryllium disease as well.
+The rate of progression from beryllium sensitization to chronic beryllium disease has been estimated to be approximately 6–8% per year.
+Stopping exposure to beryllium in those sensitized has not been definitively shown to stop the progression to chronic beryllium disease.

-The overall prevalence of CBD among workers exposed to beryllium has ranged from 1 – 5% depending on industry and time period of study.
+The overall prevalence of chronic beryllium disease among workers exposed to beryllium has ranged from 1–5% depending on industry and time period of study.

 The general population is unlikely to develop acute or chronic beryllium disease because ambient air levels of beryllium are normally very low (<0.03 ng/m3).
 However, a study found 1% of people living within 3/4 of a mile of a beryllium plant in Lorain, Ohio, had berylliosis after exposure to concentrations estimated to be less than 1 milligram per cubic metre of air.
 In the United States the Beryllium Case Registry contained 900 records, early cases relating to extraction and fluorescent lamp manufacture, later ones coming from the aerospace, ceramics and metallurgical industries.

 History

 Since the 1920s, beryllium has been used in electronics, ceramics, research and development labs, aircraft, and the atomic energy and defense industry.
 Cases of bronchitis and pneumonia-like symptoms were reported in Germany and Russia in the 1930s among workers mining and refining beryllium.
 By 1946, a cluster of cases associated with fluorescent lamp manufacturers were apparent in the United States, and the lamp industry stopped using beryllium in 1949.
 At that time, most construction trades and industries were unaware of the potential risks associated with beryllium exposure.

 It occasionally killed early workers in nuclear weapons design, such as Herbert L. Anderson.
+The physicist W. W. Hansen who was instrumental in the development of the klystron also died of the disease in 1949.

 Beryllium sensitivity testing was first performed as a cutaneous beryllium patch test in the early 1950s, but was discontinued due to the test stimulating sensitization or aggravating existing chronic beryllium disease.

-In the 1990s, the DOE began screening employees using the BeLPT test in facilities where beryllium was used, in order to take preventive measures against beryllium exposure; somewhat alarmingly, clerical staff who were never involved in handling the material had developed asymptomatic sensitivities.
+In the 1990s, the DOE began screening employees using the BeLPT test in facilities where beryllium was used, to take preventive measures against beryllium exposure.
+Somewhat alarmingly, clerical staff who were never involved in handling the material had developed asymptomatic sensitivities.

-The 1954 Isaac Asimov short story "Sucker Bait" is largely concerned with a space colony dying of Beryllium poisoning.